How to Sew Bias Tape. The best 3 methods out there.

 And this time, I mean pin.

-This is a hard technique to wing on.
-So, it’s better to be safe than to unpick seams.
+This is a difficult technique to master on your own, so it’s better to be safe than to unpick seams.

 Turn your piece upside down and get ready to sew.

-The trick here is that you will make your next line of stitching right under between the seam where the bias tape and the fabric meet.
+The trick here is that you will make your following line of stitching right under between the seam where the bias tape and the fabric meet.

-And by doing this, you also have to catch the bottom side of the tape.
+By doing this, you also have to catch the bottom side of the tape.
+This sewing technique is called “Stitch in the Ditch.”

 How to sew bias tape

-Do you get now why I said you to pin it well?
+Do you understand why I told you to pin it well?

-When I am using this technique for my projects I try to feel with my fingers the bottom edge of the tape.
+When I use this technique for my projects, I try to feel the bottom edge of the tape with my fingers.

-This way I make sure that I am going to catch it with my stitch.
+This way, I will make sure that I catch it with my stitch.

 Learn how to atach bias tape